 Hagit received her PhD.
 Her thesis is titled: Relational Autobiographical Choreographies - on a new choreographic practice.

-Hagit will be choreographing for Edge Dance Company of London Contemporary Dance School and the 3rd year students at the University of Stavanvger Norway during Spring 2019 and the 3rd year students at Trinity Laban for their graduation show as well as the 1st year students at the University of Stavnager in the summer of 2019.
+During 2019 Hagit had been choreographing for Edge Dance Company of London Contemporary Dance School and the 3rd year students at the University of Stavanvger Norway during Spring 2019 and the 3rd year students at Trinity Laban for their graduation show as well as the 1st year students at the University of Stavnager in the summer of 2019.

 AUDIENCE MEMBERS TALK ABOUT HAGIT YAKIRA DANCE